 We KNOW that God causes ALL things to work together for good to those who love God, to those who are called according to His purpose.

 Finally, the sunflower is an aging senior, as are many of our beloved elderly parents.
-It's often a quieter season of life, but in watching my sweet parents and senior relatives, I am encouraged that it is still a useful season of life.
+It’s often a quieter season of life.
+I am encouraged while watching my sweet parents and senior relatives walk through this season that it is still a useful season of life.
 The sunflower may not be as strong as it used to be – but look at all the sunflower seeds in the core.

 It will provide nourishment for little critters in our yard – in yours it might be a delightful snack for grandkids.
 But either way, it follows Paul’s encouraging words in Philippians 2: